throughnothing/vimchat/README.md

 Vimchat supports encryption via OTR (off the record).

-Vimchat can use a status icon in the system tray that will blink when you receive new messages.
-You simply need to put any icon you would like to use at ~/.vimchat/icon.gif.
+Vimchat can use status icons in the system tray which will blink when you receive new messages.
+You simply need to put any icon you would like to use at ~/.vimchat/icon[\_status].gif.
+The default icon is ~/.vimchat/icon.gif.
+To use a different icon for e.g. the away status put an icon at ~/.vimchat/icon\_away.gif

 # Requirements